revoltchat/rfcs/rfcs/rfc-0000-pronouns.md

 # Summary

-This change creates a pronoun field for revolt's backend.
+This change creates a pronoun field for Revolt.chat, this field will be attached to a users public profile information.

 # Motivation